madhuritili/Deep-Deep/README.md

-# 🧠 Deep Fake Video Detection Using Machine Learning.
+# 🧠 Deep Fake Video Detection Using Machine Learning

 ## 🔍 Overview
 This project utilizes machine learning and deep learning techniques to **automatically detect deepfake videos** by analyzing visual patterns and inconsistencies in facial features.
-With deepfake technology becoming increasingly sophisticated, building reliable detection systems is critical for ensuring the authenticity and integrity of digital content.
+As deepfake technology becomes increasingly sophisticated, building reliable detection systems is critical for ensuring the authenticity and integrity of digital content.

 This system is designed to identify manipulated media in both **pre-recorded** and **real-time video streams**, supporting use cases in media verification, cybersecurity, digital forensics, and more.